 Walking and Biking

 What are the impacts of our research on designing, implementing and activating safe, accessible active transportation options?
-Stay tuned for a literature review of NITC research on walking and biking this Summer 2022.
+Learn more about some impact stories below.

-Black male pedestrians were passed by twice as many cars and waited 32% longer than white male pedestrians.
+Black male pedestrians were passed by twice as many drivers and waited 32% longer than white male pedestrians.

 Novel findings include:

 - When pedestrians were categorized by gender, female pedestrians were more likely to have the first car stop for them than male pedestrians.